ecko2010/block-menu-telegram/README.md

 ## TOKEN

-В 5й строке файла bot.py необходимо указать TOKEN Вашего телеграм-бота между кавычками '...'
+In the 5th line of the bot.py file, you must specify the TOKEN of your telegram bot between quotes '...'